 ARUBA hosts multiple events and programs throughout the year, including:

 - Networking programs.

 - An annual homecoming event.

 - And various activities with the Black Student Association.

-If you are interested in supporting ARUBA's programming by making a financial contribution, please visit giving.rice.edu and be sure to indicate that your gift should go to the "Association of Rice University Black Alumni G83007-057000" in the "Special Instructions" field of the giving form.
+If you are interested in supporting ARUBA's programming for the Black Alumni Community by making a financial contribution, please visit giving.rice.edu and be sure to indicate that your gift should go to the "Association of Rice University Black Alumni G83007-057000" in the "Special Instructions" field of the giving form.

 50 Years of Black Undergraduate Life

 In celebration of 50 years of black undergraduate life, Rice University, in conjunction with the Association of Rice University Black Alumni (ARUBA) and partners across campus, featured a yearlong series of events designed to reflect upon Rice's history, to celebrate cultural heritage and inclusiveness, and to foster the exchange of ideas across generations.